Dzoiver/FF8CSR/README.md

 ## Download:
 [Latest release](https://github.com/Dzoiver/FF8CSR/releases/latest) from github

 Not always up to date!!!
-Archive with data files from [Google Drive](https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy) with corresponding version.
+Alternative link [Google Drive](https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy)

 ## Installation:
 - Make a backup of your original files if you want to quickly swap to original later<br />